tiby312/broccoli-project/README.md

  However in other systems you might not have a bound on that so, broccoli was optimized for situations where the number of collisions could dominate.

+### Cache results

+Functions to cache colliding pairs are provieded by the [broccoli-ext](https://crates.io/crates/broccoli-ext) crate.

 ### Optimisation

 I've focused mainly on making finding colliding pairs as fast as possible primarily in